nautobot/nautobot/nautobot/docs/plugins/development.md

 ### Gathering Performance Test Baseline Data

-If you want to add baselines for your own test to `nautobot/core/tests/performance_baselines.yml` or have your own baseline yaml file for performance testing, specify a different file path for  `TEST_PERFORMANCE_BASELINE_FILE` in plugin's development/test `nautobot_config.py`, and store the output of `invoke performance-test --performance-snapshot` in that file. `--performance-snapshot` flag will store the results of your performance test to `report.yml` and all you need to do is copy/paste the result to the file set by `TEST_PERFORMANCE_BASELINE_FILE`.
+If you want to add baselines for your own test to `nautobot/core/tests/performance_baselines.yml` or have your own baseline yaml file for performance testing, specify a different file path for  `TEST_PERFORMANCE_BASELINE_FILE` in plugin's development/test `nautobot_config.py`, and store the output of `invoke performance-test --performance-snapshot` command in that file. `--performance-snapshot` flag will store the results of your performance test to `report.yml` and all you need to do is copy/paste the result to the file set by `TEST_PERFORMANCE_BASELINE_FILE`.
 Now you have baselines for your own tests!
 Example output of `invoke performance-test --performance-snapshot`:

 ```yaml